-Year 1

-Fall PBC 450 (2 units)

-• PBC 451 (1 unit)

-1 elective (optional)

-Winter Course or Independent Study in Statistics or Data Science - see Appendix 1 for details

-• 2 electives

-One additional elective (optional)

-Organize internship for spring or summer

-Spring PBC 402 or other ecology course (1 unit)

-2 electives.
-One elective may be PBC 499 if you are starting your internship

-One additional elective (optional)

-Begin internship if it is to start in the spring

-Summer Complete internship and turn in all required materials
+Year 1 Fall PBC 450 (2 units) PBC 451 (1 unit) 1 elective (optional); potentially a course or Independent Study in Statistics or Data Science - see Appendix 1 for details Winter Course or Independent Study in Statistics or Data Science - see Appendix 1 for details 2 electives (often PBC 401 and/or 402) Organize internship for spring or summer Spring 2 electives.
+One elective may be PBC 499 if you are starting your internship One additional elective (optional) Begin internship if it is to start in the spring Summer Complete internship and turn in all required materials

-^{}Students are required to register for at least 3 units each quarter.
-However, you many register for up to 4 units each quarter.
+Students are required to register for at least 3 units each quarter.
+However, you may register for up to 4 units each quarter.